nathanleiby/gwj-32/DESIGN_LOG.md

 # Design Log

+## April 16

+- 8pm: dying in Zone 3.. gets hard too fast
+  - haven't yet made the aspects give you any power, so that could help turn tide
+  - earning aspects feels good!

 ## April 15

 - 4pm: allow fighting the alchemist right off the bat.. see what you're aiming for!